faizalrf/documentation/end-to-end-ssl.md

 1 row in set (0.003 sec)
 ```

-This setup will not let any connection to MaxScale or Database that is not secured by strong TLSv1.2 or TLSv1.3
+This setup will not let any connection to MaxScale or Database that is not secured by the strong TLSv1.2 or TLSv1.3

 ##### Thank you!